 Do any of these things change for your character throughout the story?
-And how do these attributes then inform your character’s motivation and inner drive as the story develops?
-Some more things further things to question are:
+And how do these attributes then inform your character’s motivations and inner drive as the story develops?
+Some more things to question are:

-- Have they always been told predominantly yes or not throughout their lives?
+- Have they always been told predominantly yes or no throughout their lives?

 - How many major obstacles have they faced in their life thus far?

 Get specific, get local, get regional!
 The more specific you can get and the earlier you can start, the better.
-It’s a lot harder to layer on a brand new accent in the late stages of your rehearsal process than it is working it into your scene work from day one.
-This can ensure you have time to properly embody the accent and so the work is done and you won’t have to actively think about it when it’s time to go time.
+It’s a lot harder to layer on a brand new accent or a vocal affectation in the late stages of your rehearsal process than it is working it into your scene work from day one.
+This can ensure you have time to properly embody the character’s voice, so the work is done and you won’t have to actively think about it.

-An accent indicates so much more about the voice than geographical origins.
-If you have access to this sort of information about your character consider how their accent can be influenced by:
+There are so many secrets about a character that can reveal themselves through an accent or voice, not just geographical origins.
+If you have access to this sort of information about your character, consider how the way they speak can be influenced by: